 If you are on blood-thinning medication, make sure to check with your doctor before adding in any supplements.

-Vitamin K2 deficiency, as measured in blood levels, increases risk of heart disease mortality and death around the globe.
+Vitamin K2 deficiency, as measured in blood levels, increases the risk of heart disease mortality and death around the globe.

 Bone health may suffer from low vitamin K2 globally as well.